 California State University plans to cancel most in-person classes and go online this fall

-A student walks near the entrance of the UCLA campus in Los Angeles on Wednesday, May 13, 2020.
+A student flies a kite trains in a quad near Royce Hall on the UCLA campus in Los Angeles on Wednesday, May 13, 2020.
 California State University, the nation's largest four-year college system, plans to cancel most in-person classes in the fall and instead offer instruction primarily online, Chancellor Timothy White announced Tuesday.
 The vast majority of classes across the 23-campus Cal State system will be taught online, White said, with some limited exceptions that allow for in-person activity.
 "Our university, when open without restrictions and fully in person is a place where over 500,000 people come together in close and vibrant proximity," White said at a meeting of Cal State's Board of Trustees.
 "That approach sadly just isn't in the cards now."
 Photo by Jim Ruymen/UPI

 Please fill out form for pricing information for the photo below.